 Although an incandescent lamp turns most of the consumed electrical power into thermal radiation, most of that radiation is in the infrared spectral region, where the luminosity function is zero, i.e., that light is not useful for illumination.
 It does not contribute to the luminous flux.

 Relation to the Luminous Intensity and Illuminance

 The luminous flux contains no information concerning in which direction or how uniformly the light is emitted.
-Only in case of unidirectional radiation, which is approximately given for an ordinary light bulb, the luminous intensity from the light source can be calculated as the luminous flux divided by 4π, and the illuminance (measured in candela) in some distance d from the light source will be the luminous flux divided by 4π d2.
+The luminous intensity of a light source is its luminous flux per unit solid angle.
+Only in the case of unidirectional radiation, which is approximately given for an ordinary light bulb, the luminous intensity of the light source (measured in candela) can be calculated as the luminous flux divided by <$4\pi$> sr, and the illuminance in some distance <$d$> from the light source will be the luminous flux divided by <$4\pi d^2$>.
 Light sources with directional emission can produce a much higher illuminance with the same level of luminous flux; this is particularly so for lasers.

 Measurement of Luminous Flux

 If the output of a light source is well directed, e.g. in the form of a laser beam, one can simply measure the luminous flux with an optical power meter.
 That method would not work, however, with a light source which emits in a wide range of directions – for example, a light emitting diode.
 In such cases, one may need to use an integrating sphere, which uniformly distributes the light and provides an illuminance of a photodetector which is proportional to the incoming luminous flux, and is largely independent of its spatial properties.

 Questions and Comments from Users

 Here you can submit questions and comments.
 As far as they get accepted by the author, they will appear above this paragraph together with the author’s answer.
 The author will decide on acceptance based on certain criteria.
 Essentially, the issue must be of sufficiently broad interest.